avalonv/reCBZ/README.md

 <ul>No progress messages.</ul>

 **--processes** *1 - 32*
-default: all available CPUs (100% utilization)
+default: CPU count - 1 (close to 100% utilization)
 <ul>Max number of processes to spawn.
-This will only improve performance if your CPU has cores to spare (it's not magic!).
-Lower this to 2 or 4 if you're experiencing high memory usage.</ul>
+This will only improve performance if your CPU has cores to spare (it's not magic!). <b>Warning:</b> May choke lower end systems, set this to 2 or 4 if you're experiencing high memory usage.</ul>

 **--sequential**
 <ul>Disable multiprocessing altogether.
 Use this only if you're still experiencing memory issues, or for debugging.</ul>